ClaireW004/ta.i/README.md

 We built TA.I as a web application with a dual-view interface: the audience sees only the slides, while the presenter has a private dashboard with real-time suggestions.
 The frontend is developed in TypeScript using Next.js, providing a responsive and interactive UI.
 Supabase handles the backend and real-time data synchronization, ensuring the presenter and audience stay perfectly in sync.
 For AI-powered features like Smart Suggest and Summarizer, we integrated Google ADK to analyze slide content and speech.
 Throughout development, we prioritized a lightweight, intuitive interface so teachers can focus on delivering engaging lectures rather than managing the tool.

 ## Challenges we ran into
--Real-time synchronization: Ensuring that the presenter’s suggestions and the audience slides stay in sync.
+- Real-time synchronization: Ensuring that the presenter’s suggestions and the audience slides stay in sync.
--Balancing AI support: Making recommendations helpful without being distracting.
+- Balancing AI support: Making recommendations helpful without being distracting.
--Time constraints: Implementing a working prototype with a polished dual-view interface during the hackathon.
+- Time constraints: Implementing a working prototype with a polished dual-view interface during the hackathon.

 ## Accomplishments that we're proud of
--Successfully created a working dual-view system separating audience and presenter interfaces.
+- Successfully created a working dual-view system separating audience and presenter interfaces.
--Implemented real-time private suggestions, enhancing the lecture experience.
+- Implemented real-time private suggestions, enhancing the lecture experience.
--Designed a scalable vision for future AI features like Smart Suggest and Summarizer.
+- Designed a scalable vision for future AI features like Smart Suggest and Summarizer.
--Developed a clean, intuitive UI that teachers can use without training.
+- Developed a clean, intuitive UI that teachers can use without training.

 ## What we learned
--Real-time collaboration tools are challenging but rewarding to implement.
+- Real-time collaboration tools are challenging but rewarding to implement.
--Effective AI assistance requires careful design to avoid overwhelming users.
+- Effective AI assistance requires careful design to avoid overwhelming users.
--Building a teacher-focused product requires balancing technical innovation with user experience.
+- Building a teacher-focused product requires balancing technical innovation with user experience.
--Rapid prototyping under time pressure forces the team to prioritize the most impactful features.
+- Rapid prototyping under time pressure forces the team to prioritize the most impactful features.

 ## What's next for TA.I
--Implement Smart Suggest to automatically generate recommended talking points and examples from slides.
+- Implement Smart Suggest to automatically generate recommended talking points and examples from slides.
--Allow the Smart Suggest to nudge presenters when they stray off topic.
+- Allow the Smart Suggest to nudge presenters when they stray off topic.
--Collect user feedback from educators to refine the interface and AI suggestions.
+- Collect user feedback from educators to refine the interface and AI suggestions.